Want to earn points for flights, accommodation and other rewards? Compare frequent flyer credit cards and get to your next destination faster.

 How does a frequent flyer credit card work?

 Frequent flyer credit cards earn you points when you use them for eligible purchases.
 These cards earn a set number of points for every dollar spent (e.g. 1 point per $1), which is known as the earn rate.
 This means the more you pay with plastic, the more frequent flyer rewards you can get.
-Depending on the type of reward credit card you use, there are different ways to earn and redeem frequent points.
+Depending on the type of rewards credit card you use, there are different ways to earn and redeem frequent points.
 Some cards credit points directly to your frequent flyer account and others allow you to transfer points to a variety of eligible frequent flyer account.
-This guide explains each of these options in detail so you can choose a card that suits your goals.

 Is a frequent flyer credit card right for me?